runtimeverification/plutus-core-semantics/simple-proofs/list-algorithms.md

 only, and the body of the algorithm will be present in the environment of the invariant.

-The correctness claim for the entire list-free (together with the preamble), as this is the first algorithm of this file, is stated as follows:
+The correctness claim for the entire list-free function (together with the preamble, as this is the first claim of this file), is stated as follows:

 ```k
 requires "verification.k"